in Medicine and Public Health

 In a world where policy-makers, donors, and payers are increasingly cost-sensitive, how does one measure returns on investments in health?
 Cost-effectiveness analyses can help formally evaluate clinical and policy decisions, particularly when decisions have to be made on the basis of incomplete or imperfect information (as is usually the case).
 The objectives of this course are to give students an understanding of:

 Designing Clinical Research (EPI 202) and working familiarity with MS Excel, including navigation through a workbook and basic entry/copy/paste functions, and willingness to learn graphing and other functions.

-There will be 6 core sessions on methods and 6 sessions focused on review of homework assignments, and discussion of questions from lecture or syllabus.
+There will be 6 core sessions on methods and 6 sessions focused on review of homework assignments and discussion of questions from lecture or syllabus.
 These sessions will occur on Thursdays from 1:00 PM to 3:00 PM, Jan.
-12 to Mar.
-23.
+11 to Mar.
+22.

-Students are required to participate in a group project of their choice, beginning week (TBC) of the course, and present their findings at the end of the course.
+Students are required to participate in a group project of their choice, beginning early in the course, and present their findings at the end of the course.
 Projects may require 4-5 hours of work outside of class time every week and are critical to hands-on learning of course material.
 They also offer an opportunity for future research publications.